Icinga/icinga-notifications-web/README.md

 ![Build Status](https://github.com/Icinga/icinga-notifications-web/actions/workflows/php.yml/badge.svg?branch=main)
 [![Github Tag](https://img.shields.io/github/tag/Icinga/icinga-notifications-web.svg)](https://github.com/Icinga/icinga-notifications-web/releases/latest)

-> [!WARNING]
-> This is an early beta version for you to try, but do not use this in production.
-There may still be severe bugs.
->
-> At the moment, we don't provide any support for this module.

 Icinga Notifications is a set of components that processes received events from various sources, manages incidents and forwards notifications to predefined contacts, consisting of: